Skip to main content

 The Grove is a community learning program by Big Apple Coaching LLC.
 We believe that meaningful learning happens when people come together around shared curiosity, in a setting that's welcoming, engaging, and grounded in real expertise.

-Our classes are designed for adults with intellectual and developmental disabilities (I/DD), autistic adults, and neurodivergent learners — and for every adult who wants to build practical skills, explore new interests, and connect with others in their community.
-Every class is informed by Universal Design for Learning and other evidence-based frameworks for supporting diverse learners, shaping how instructors plan, teach, and adjust to the needs of every learner in the room.
+Our classes are for adults who want to build practical skills, explore new interests, and connect with others in their community.
+Every class is informed by evidence-based pedagogy, shaping how instructors plan, teach, and adjust to the way different people learn.
 Each instructor brings professional credentials and genuine passion for the subject.

 The name says it all: a grove is a place where things grow together, in community, rooted in the same soil.
 That's what we're building.